TCEC Season 14: Superfinal

 Going into the superfinal expectations were high for Leela: she had received a new network and had just won her first major competition when she defeated Houdini in the second TCEC cup.
 However, she had won the tournament without having played Stockfish (who had been surprisingly eliminated by Houdini in the semifinals).
 That, plus the fact that Stockfish dominated Premier Division and had never lost a match to Leela, left it unclear which engine was superior, although most spectators favored Stockfish.

 The superfinal turned out to be a roller-coaster.
 It began with Stockfish drawing first blood in game 7, and then scoring another win in game 10.
 Leela hit back with wins in game 11 and 13, but then lost games 20, 21, and 22.
 This gave Stockfish a 3-point lead.
 However, in the next 30 games, Leela was the only one to score wins: it first equalized by winning games 25, 27, and 29, and then took the lead by winning games 49 and 53.
 Stockfish won game 56, but Leela won game 63, maintaining her lead.

 There followed two dramatic games.
 In game 65, Leela built up a winning position.
-Stockfish showed a +153 evaluation, indicating that it had found a forced line leading to an endgame tablebase win; indeed analysis with 7-piece tablebases showed that Leela's position was won.
+Stockfish showed a +153 evaluation, indicating that it had found a forced line leading to an endgame tablebase win; indeed analysis with 7-piece tablebases showed that Leela's position was winning.
 Under previous seasons' rules, the game would have been adjudicated as a win because Leela's evaluation was above 6.5.
 However under the new rules, Leela's +8.92 evaluation was not enough to adjudicate.
 It turned out that Leela could not see the winning line, and shuffled her pieces aimlessly, leading to a 50-move draw.
 In game 66, Stockfish was given a substantial advantage by the opening, but failed to make the most of it.
 The evaluations were leveling out to zero when the internet connection to the GPU servers was cut off.
 By tournament rules, this meant the game was replayed from scratch.
 After a further internet disconnection and restart, Stockfish handled the opening better and won, leaving Leela with a 1-point lead.

 In the last third of the superfinal, there followed more drama as Leela often built up strong advantages, but Stockfish showed great resourcefulness in defending inferior positions.
 Meanwhile, although Stockfish created fewer chances, it was ruthless whenever it gained the advantage, winning games 80 and 85.
 After drawing the final 15 games, Stockfish won the superfinal by the narrow margin of one game (50.5-49.5, +10 =81 -9).